 Additional information.
 This is an incomplete list of resources that may be helpful.
 Further information and details about various similar resources will be provided.
 There is no single book that provides appropriate coverage for this module.
 The following publications are suggested as potential sources.
 Many more suggestions will be made during the sessions and on the module Blackboard.
 Note: any of Neil Selwyn's books held by the library will be helpful.

-Together they will identify, investigate and critically discuss an innovation in teaching and learning.
+Together, the above will identify, investigate and critically discuss an innovation in teaching and learning.

 For guidance, the podcast should represent 25% of the effort and the critical essay 75% of the effort.